 Articles

-The magic of match day was to make myself disappear Posted about 12 years ago
+The magic of match day was to make myself disappear Posted over 12 years ago

 The most important things leading up to a big game is: make sure the boys are ready to play.
 It sounds a ridiculously facile statement, but it is true.
 It is so, so easy to overtrain the team the week before, when the players really need a full tank for match day.